EdwardAkurugu/GAM-MAP/README.md

 ---

 ## Background
 Malaria remains endemic across all of Ghana and is influenced by diverse seasonal and climatic factors.
-This project applies GAMs and GAMMs, fitted with a negative binomial distribution, to:
+This project applies GAMs and GAMMs, fitted with a negative binomial distribution to:
 - Capture **nonlinear** relationships between malaria cases and climate (rainfall, temperature) variables
 - Decompose **long-term trend**, **seasonality**, and **temporal interactions**
 - Correct for **residual serial autocorrelation** where present, using corARMA(p,q) correlation structures within a GAMM framework